Oonya Kempadoo

 Oonya Kempadoo (born 1966) is a novelist who was born in the United Kingdom of Guyanese parentage, her father being the writer Peter Kempadoo.
 She is the author of four well received novels: Buxton Spice (1998); Tide Running (2001); All Decent Animals (2013); and Naniki (2024).
 She is a winner of the Casa de las Américas Prize.

 Biography

-Born in Sussex, England, "of mixed Indian, African, Scottish, and Amerindian descent", Oonya Kempadoo was brought up in Guyana from the age of five.
-She has studied art in Amsterdam, and has also lived in Trinidad, St. Lucia, and Tobago.
-She now lives in St. George's, Grenada.
+Oonya Kempadoo was born in Sussex, England.
+From the age of five, she was raised in Guyana with a culturally Caribbean upbringing.
+In addition, Oonya is of mixed Indian, African, Scottish, and Amerindian descent, so she was exposed and invited to identify with a wide range of cultures.
+She has lived in numerous places, primarily residing in Caribbean spaces such as Trinidad, St. Lucia, and Tobago.
+In St. George’s, Grenada, is where she currently lives.

+Rosemary Read and Peter Kempadoo are Oonya’s parents.
+Notably, Peter Kempadoo was a novelist, known for impactful writing about Guyanese culture.
+“Hearing him typing away in the night, even though it was no longer fiction he was writing, encouraged me to write and keep writing,” Oonya once mentioned in an interview after his passing in 2019.
+Oonya has eight siblings, Manganta, Kamala Kempadoo, Shamaine, Roshini Kempadoo, Natash, Sanjavie, Valmiki, and Annushka, who was adopted.

+In regards to education, Oonya has experience at multiple universities and other rigorous academic programs: